jschaefer619/Parler_Network_Analysis/README.md

 This the body text shared in the post, but with the hashtags or media links removed.

-### Data Conlclusions
+### Data Conclusions

-Though there is still a considerable amount of work to be to ensure that this dataset as clean and comprehensive as possible, there is more than enough info available for data entusisasts to utilize!
+Though there is still a considerable amount of work to be to ensure that this dataset as clean and comprehensive as possible, there is more than enough info available for data entusiasts to dive into!

 ## Preliminary Large Scale Analysis